Filip Nordberg

-Filip Nordberg (born March 5, 2004) is a Swedish ice hockey defenceman currently playing for Sioux Falls Stampede of the United States Hockey League (USHL).
-Nordberg was selected by the Ottawa Senators of the National Hockey League (NHL) in the second round, 64th overall, of the 2022 NHL Entry Draft.
+Filip Nordberg (born March 5, 2004) is a Swedish ice hockey defenceman currently playing for Merrimack College of the Hockey East conference of NCAA Division I. Nordberg was selected by the Ottawa Senators of the National Hockey League (NHL) in the second round, 64th overall, of the 2022 NHL entry draft.
 Nordberg made his SHL debut during the 2022–23 SHL season.